 - Cerrado de Calderón: €2,210

-Furthermore, Málaga has been identified as the Spanish province with the highest increase in housing prices in 2024, with an annual rise of 22%, bringing the average price per square meter close to €3,000.
-This surge is largely driven by foreign investors, who account for nearly 35% of property transactions in the region.
+Málaga posted the highest housing price increase of any Spanish province in recent years, with an annual rise of 22% bringing the average price per square meter close to €3,000.
+Foreign investors account for nearly 35% of property transactions in the region, which speaks to the international confidence this market commands.

 Costa del Sol

-Marbella remains a focal point for luxury property seekers, featuring modern amenities such as infinity pools, smart home systems, and proximity to world-class golf courses.
-The average property price in Marbella has reached €4,961 per square meter, reflecting its status as a luxury destination.
+Marbella anchors the luxury end of this market with modern amenities including infinity pools, smart home systems, and easy access to world-class golf courses.
+Average property prices in Marbella have reached €4,961 per square meter, a figure that reflects both its desirability and the depth of buyer demand.

-The proximity of Málaga-Costa del Sol Airport enhances the region’s accessibility, facilitating a steady influx of international buyers.
-Málaga city itself has been recognized as one of the best places to live in Spain, further elevating property values in the surrounding areas.
+Málaga-Costa del Sol Airport makes the region genuinely accessible, facilitating a steady pipeline of international buyers.
+The recognition Málaga city has received as one of the best places to live in Spain adds a further lift to property values across the surrounding coastal areas.

 - Benalmádena: Known for its vibrant marina and family-friendly attractions, offering a mix of modern apartments and traditional houses.